Stormwater Management Action Plan

 A Story map for the project was created and can be viewed here: https://arcg.is/1qryrP where links to reference materials and various resources can be reviewed to provide more details related to our local analysis.

 A watershed inventory was completed in March of 2022 that includes GIS images, and a table with each receiving water name, total watershed area, and the percent of the total watershed area that is in the City’s jurisdiction.
 There is a brief description of the relative condition of the receiving waters and contributing area for each receiving water.

 The Receiving Water Assessment (RWA) describes the physical attributes of the City’s watersheds, existing water quality conditions, and the potential influence of stormwater on existing and future water quality.

 The Basin Prioritization process identifies specific criteria for ranking the City’s stormwater basins, and how (and why) the City selected the top two basins as priorities for stormwater management actions.

-The final SMAP will combine the Drainage Basin Delineation, Receiving Water Assessment, and Basin Prioritization efforts.
-The final plan will describe specific actions and projects the City proposes to implement that will improve and protect water quality in the top two basins identified in the Basin Prioritization step of the project.
-The City expects to complete the SMAP document in March 2023 and will make it available for public review and comment on this website.
+The final SMAP combines the Drainage Basin Delineation, Receiving Water Assessment, and Basin Prioritization efforts.
+The final plan describes specific actions and projects the City is proposing to improve and protect water quality in the top two basins identified in the Basin Prioritization step of the project.

-Conceptual designs will be completed for selected sites at two locations to address needs identified during the planning phases.
-The planning effort will continue to evaluate the remaining drainage basins and stormwater system to identify opportunities to protect and improve water quality through treatment retrofits (structural improvements), operational, and non-structural best management practices.
+Preliminary designs have been completed for sites at two locations to address needs identified during the planning phases.
+The SMAP planning effort will continue to evaluate the remaining drainage basins and stormwater systems to identify opportunities to protect and improve water quality through treatment retrofits (structural improvements), operational, and non-structural best management practices.